 PRK risks include unpredictable healing of the cornea, complications of scarring, and infection.

 What laser vision correction procedure is right for me?

-The best way to determine the procedure that is the better fit for you is to meet with Dr. Kornmehl to discuss your options.
+The best way to determine the procedure that is the safest for you is to meet with Dr. Kornmehl to discuss your options.
 You may be a candidate for one or both, but you won’t know until you consult with Dr. Kornmehl.

 Contact Kornmehl Laser Eye Associates